 A laboratory autoclave needs to sterilize different items compared to a medical or dental autoclave.
 Because of these special needs, a lab autoclave usually looks different from a medical one, too.
 But, I’ll get to that…

-Labs work with a lot of liquids throughout the day.
-For their experiments and tests sterile fluids are vital.
-Any contamination can throw off numbers or completely waste the results.
-That leads to a shit ton of wasted time and that means wasted money, of course!
+Labs work with a lot of liquids for different purposes.
+For various experiments and tests, sterile fluids are vital.
+Any bacterial or fungal contamination can throw off numbers or completely throw off results.
+That leads to a ton of wasted time and that means wasted money, of course!

-Since liquids and hazardous wastes need to go into the sterilizer, lab autoclaves are often vertical.
+Since liquids and hazardous wastes need to go into the sterilizer, lab autoclaves are often vertically loaded.
 The door opens at the top instead of the side, which is common for most benchtop autoclaves.
 This gives clearance and width for large fluid containers or biohazard bags.

 An example of a vertical lab autoclave for you to check out is the Tuttnauer 3870elv (covered here).
 The “L” and “V” stand for lab and vertical.

 As a last tip about lab autoclaves, make sure that you choose the correct size.
 This is the number one mistake people making in the sterilzier buying process.
-It must be large enough to handle all of your sterilization and decon needs.
-But, you don’t want to waste your lab space and money on one that is too big.
+It must be large enough to handle all of your sterilization and decontamination needs.
+But, you also don’t want to waste your lab space and money on one that is too big.